Technical metadata tab (keyboard shortcut

 This should usually be left blank for cameras with non-removable lenses, but may be useful if you have an SLR that you use with lenses that its electronics doesn’t recognise.

-Lens details already in a photograph’s metadata are automatically added to the list when the photograph is loaded.
+Lens details already in a photograph’s metadata are automatically added to the dropdown list when the photograph is loaded.

 If your camera doesn’t record the details of some lenses you can add them by selecting